LIVING FOR GOD’S PURPOSE, PLEASURE, AND PRAISE

 “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light.”
 (1 Peter 2:9 NKJV)

 When King Ahasuerus sat on the throne of his kingdom in Shushan the citadel, having subdued all his enemies, he decided to throw an extravagant feast to display the riches of his kingdom and the glory of the beauty of his greatness for 180 days.

-When these days were completed the king now made a feast lasting seven days for all the people who were present in Shushan the citadel, from great to small, in the court of the garden of the king’s palace.
+When these days were completed, the king now made a feast lasting seven days for all the people present in Shushan the citadel, from great to small, in the court of the garden of the king’s palace.

-But, the proud Queen Vashti was too preoccupied with herself and her own activities.
+But the proud Queen Vashti was too preoccupied with herself and her activities.
 She blatantly disregarded the king’s command and refused to show forth her beauty to the king’s pleasure.
 Vashti’s refusal to attend to the king’s pleasure greatly angered the king.